 Located around 40 miles away from the state capital, Des Moines, Pella is a dainty picturesque town that makes for a perfect laid-back getaway.
 If you want a taste of Europe in your homeland, Pella is the best place to head over for a vacation!

 The town attracts most of its tourism through its Dutch heritage.
 Places such as the Vermeer Windmill, Historical Village, and the astounding Dutch letters are amazing cultural aspects to discover with your kids.

 However, the best time to visit Pella is during its annual Tulip Time Festival.
 Hosted by the city itself, the festival includes a complete weekend of parades, costume parties, breathtaking garden displays, and local food.

 It takes place on the first weekend of May every year.
 But, even if you miss the event, you can witness the tulips in full bloom one week before or after the event.
 Besides that, the quintessential town has historic buildings made of bricks, windmills, and canals that remind you of fairytale towns and cities.

 One of the best family-friendly recreational spots in the town is the Howell Station Prairie Trail.
-Set at the lake ground adjacent to Lake Red Rock, the park has several hiking trails and campsites where you can enjoy with your family.
+Set at the lake ground adjacent to Lake Red Rock, the park has several hiking trails and campsites where you can enjoy it with your family.

 The trails go through beautifully restored prairies, transverse timbered areas, and pine plantations.
 You can go through these locations with a knowledgeable guide to turn the trip into a learning experience for your kids.